 - In low- and middle-income countries, 38% of health care facilities lack an improved water source, 19% do not have improved sanitation, and 35% lack water and soap for handwashing.

 Safe and readily available water is important for public health, whether it is used for drinking, domestic use, food production or recreational purposes.
 Improved water supply and sanitation, and better management of water resources, can boost countries’ economic growth and can contribute greatly to poverty reduction.

-In 2010, the UN General Assembly explicitly recognised the human right to water and sanitation.
-Everyone has the right to sufficient, continuous, safe, acceptable, physically accessible and affordable water for personal and domestic use.
+In 2010, the UN General Assembly explicitly recognized the human right to water and sanitation.
+Everyone has the right to sufficient, continuous, safe, acceptable, physically accessible, and affordable water for personal and domestic use.